 Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those students with SEND.
 Non-slip, non-breakable equipment available in practical lessons e.g cooking.
 Specialist equipment in practical lessons enables disabled pupils to be independent.
 All facilities have wheel chair accessible classes.
 Adapted toilets available.Some toilets adapted by height.
 Classrooms/halls/corridors are made accessible for young people with sensory needs.
 Pupils feel safe and in an environment where bullying is acknowledged and dealt with effectively.
 Adjustable chairs/ tables can be made available.
 Ramps created at specific areas for children requiring entrance and exit with a wheelchair.
-There is a named child protection officer, 'Designated Safeguarding Officer' (and deputies) There are named adults who are 'team teach' trained Char Prowse Becky Read.
-Wet room built for specific use All areas of the school endeavours to be an uplifting, positive and supportive learning environment.
-Teachers focus on rewarding good behaviour to promote a positive learning environment using 'Good to be Green'.
+There is a named child protection officer, 'Designated Safeguarding Officer' (and deputies) There are named adults who are 'team teach' trained Mel Kent David Freckelton Simon Welch Wet room built for specific use including a hoist and shower.
+All areas of the school endeavours to be an uplifting, positive and supportive learning environment.
+Char Prowse Janet Wallet Teachers focus on rewarding good behaviour to promote a positive learning environment using 'Good to be Green'.
 The rewards and sanctions system is robust and displayed around the school.